merenlab/anvio/PaPi/static/clusterconfigs/README.md

-* influence_ratio (integer)
+* ratio (integer)
-this number is used to decide how many of the num_components (under the 'general' section) are  going to be assigned for this file. if it is not declared, the influence is left to be decided by the software that handles the config object.
+this is an optional parameter that can be set under matrices to specify how many of the num_components (under the 'general' section) should be assigned for a given matrix. if there are more than one matrices, leaving them blank will let the software handling the config file to determine how ratios should be arranged.
+The default behavior of PaPi for merging will be to use TFN and Coverage information.
+It will increase the influence of Coverage with increasing number of samples.
+For instance, if there are 16 samples, the influence of TNF will be minimal, if there are two samples, the influence of coverage will be minimal, etc.

 * columns (column_name_1,...,column_name_n)